navikt/bidrag-integration/README.md

 versjon | endringstype | beskrivelse
 ---|---|---
-v4.1.0 | opprettet | `cucumber-clone-tags` clones `bidrag-backend-cucumber` and all applications from cucumber tags v4.0.0 | endret | `cucumber-clone` extra clones to prepare for cucumber integration testing v3.0.3 | endret | `reports` reports are added in a html table
+v4.1.1 | endret | `cucumber-clone-tags` clones full clone of `bidrag-backend-cucumber` to use feature branch when this is the repo being buildt v4.1.0 | opprettet | `cucumber-clone-tags` clones `bidrag-backend-cucumber` and all applications from cucumber tags v4.0.0 | endret | `cucumber-clone` extra clones to prepare for cucumber integration testing v3.0.3 | endret | `reports` reports are added in a html table